-How to Transfer Shares in a Singapore Private Company: The Essential Guide
+Guide to Transferring Shares in a Singapore Private Company

 Are you the director of a private company incorporated in Singapore?
 Your shareholders may be considering selling their shares for various reasons, such as:

 - Having a minority stake in the business and are looking to realise the value of their investment.

 - They have been given shares as part of an employee share scheme and you want them to sell their shares as they are moving on to another job.

 - Maybe they are the founder of the company, and want to sell their shares to outside investors either to raise funds for expansion or to exit the company totally.

 Regardless of the reason, it is important to ensure that the shareholders follow the correct procedures and pay the appropriate stamp duty when selling their shares.
 This is so that the transfer cannot be challenged as invalid, and you cannot be accused of failing to carry out your duties as a director.
 Additionally, in private companies, directors are often shareholders too.